HL7-cz/elp/input/pagecontent/background.md

 **Data recipients:**
 - Ministry of Transport of the Czech Republic via the Shared Services Information System.
-- ORP/Czech Police (for eligibility checks) via the Ministry of Transport of the Czech Republic – Central Driver Register.
+- Municipalities with extended powers (ORP)/Czech Police (for eligibility checks) via the Ministry of Transport of the Czech Republic – Central Driver Register.

 **Data to be used:**
 - Updated medical assessment (XML for structured information on health restrictions).